 As mentioned earlier the Boreal forest is mainly made up of coniferous trees and evergreens such as spruces, pines, and larches.
 These trees maintain the green color to ensure that they utilize the minimum sunlight available and to start the process of photosynthesis early.

 The conifers have characteristic needle-like leaves that are waxy to ensure that they lose a minimal amount of water during the summer and spring periods.

 After every 2 to 3 years most of the conifers usually lose their needle-like leaves, however, some like the spruce keep theirs for approximately 8 to 9 years.
 Others lose their needle-like leaves after every year such as the Larch and Tamarack.

 2. Deciduous Trees

-Algae and fungus for the lichens.
-As mentioned earlier they form an expansive undergrowth in the forest and can also be found on rocks and tree branches.
+As mentioned earlier, lichens form an expansive undergrowth in the forest and can also be found on rocks and tree branches.
 The lichens are important for the reindeers and caribou found in the forest because these animals feed on them.

-The birds in the forest are majorly seen around short spring and also during the summer period.
+The birds in the forest are majorly seen during the short spring and also during the summer period.
 Most birds migrate before the cold winter period, but some remain throughout the entire period.

 Birds found in the forest during the spring period are, whooping cranes, ducks, Goshawks, great horned owls, ospreys, loons shorebirds, gulls, shorebirds, warblers, and swans.
 Some birds such as warblers travel to the forest from as far as South America while others such as the owls only frequent the biome.